PyHP-pph/PyHP_pph/spec/template.md

 `if` SHALL pop two tags from the stack (`condition`, `value`) and be replaced with `value`'s contents if and only if `condition` is truthy.
 If `condition` is falsey, the `if` tag SHALL be deleted.

 `ifn` SHALL pop two tags from the stack (`condition`, `value`) and be replaced with `value`'s contents if `condition` is falsey.
 If `condition` is truthy, the `ifn` tag SHALL be deleted.

+`{` SHALL enter record mode and push an empty tag onto the stack.

+`}` SHALL exit record mode.

+`exec` SHALL split the tag on whitespace, and interpet each tag.
+This MUST be done with the current stack and subsitution list.

 `+` SHALL pop two tags from the stack (`a`, `b`), convert them to numbers, and add them, pushing the final value onto the stack.